Disclosure: We may get commissions for purchases made through links in this post.

 In fact, turmeric was shown to be very effective at preventing plaque build-up and bad breath, due to it’s anti bacterial properties (source).

-With regards to coconut oil, a whopping 50% of the fat in coconut oil is comprised of lauric acid.
+And with regards to coconut oil, 50% of the fat in coconut oil is comprised of something called lauric acid.

-Lauric acid is well known for its antimicrobial actions and it actually inhibits Strep mutans – the primary bacteria that cause tooth decay (source).
+In terms of the sciency bit, lauric acid is a medium-chain triglycerides (MCT) and is well known for its antimicrobial actions.
+It also inhibits Strep mutans – the primary bacteria that cause tooth decay (source).